SignPath/website/docs/_jobs/technical-writer.md

 ## About us

 SignPath's mission is to combat software supply chain attacks through verifiable code integrity, from developer to customer.
 Our products include build pipeline verification and policy-driven code signing for multiple platforms.
 SignPath products are used by business customers of all sizes and many open-source projects.
 SignPath offers a platform for secure code signing.
-Our customers are tech companies as well as enterprises developing their own software, scripts and macros.
+Our customers are technology companies as well as enterprises developing their own software, scripts and macros.

 ## Your responsibilities